sdcote/coyote/Docker/Base/README.md

 This is the base container image for Coyote.
 Nearly all other images start from this base.

+This contains all the Coyote modules so it can be used for all your jobs.
+If image size is an issue, you can use this project as a template for your custom images.

 ## Building

-Change into the `base` directory and run a build:
+Change into the `Base` directory and run a build:

     docker build -t coyote .